laurentiu-dancu/autobahn/docs/game-design-document.md

 ### 1.3.
 Core Gameplay Loop (MVP)

-Players start with small amounts of basic materials and an always-available "Salvage Materials" action.
-These materials can be crafted into simple automotive parts and sold for profit.
-As the player progresses, market systems are revealed and automation becomes available, eventually leading to sophisticated stock control systems.
+Players start with zero resources but immediate access to salvage and market systems.
+The salvage action provides random basic materials that can be crafted into automotive parts and sold for profit.
+As the player progresses, automation becomes available, eventually leading to sophisticated stock control systems.

 **Core Loop:** Salvage Materials → Manual Crafting → Market Sales → Resource Accumulation → Automation → Stock Control

 ### 1.4.
 Theme & Setting (MVP)

 The game is set in the very early 20th century (1900-1910), focusing on a garage-based automotive parts business.
-The player starts as an individual craftsperson with basic materials and the ability to salvage more from their workshop, making simple automotive components that were commonly produced by small workshops and sold to early automobile manufacturers.
+The player starts as an individual craftsperson with access to salvageable workshop materials, making simple automotive components that were commonly produced by small workshops and sold to early automobile manufacturers.

 ### 1.5.
 Anti-Softlock Design

 The "Salvage Materials" action serves as the primary anti-softlock mechanism.
 This action is always available, requires no resources, has no time cost, and provides one random basic raw material per click.
-Combined with the starting materials, this ensures players can always recover from any resource-depleted state and continue progressing.
+This ensures players can always recover from any resource-depleted state and continue progressing, even when starting from zero.

 ## 2. Core Mechanics (MVP)

 ### 2.1.
 Player Actions

 - **Salvage Materials (Primary Action):** Always-available action that provides one random basic raw material (Wire Stock, Sheet Metal, Leather Scraps, or Oil) per click.
-Serves as the fundamental anti-softlock mechanism and provides immediate player engagement.
+Serves as the fundamental anti-softlock mechanism and provides immediate player engagement from zero resources.

 - **Manual Crafting:** Transform materials into automotive components through timed crafting actions (1.5-8 seconds).
 Available recipes: Wire Springs, Metal Brackets, Leather Gaskets, Spring Assemblies, and Repair Kits.

 - **Integrated Market Trading:** Buy raw materials and sell finished products through inline market controls integrated directly into the resource display.
+Available from game start.

 - **Building & Upgrading:** Construct and improve automated machines within the workshop (Wire Bending Jig, Filing Station).